ursais/osi-addons/documents_partner/README.rst

 |badge1| |badge2| |badge3|

-This module provides a documents folder where all the files attached to vendors will be available.
+This module provides a documents folder where all the files attached to partners      will be available.

 **Table of contents**